10 March - 13 April 2021

 If you are awarded a grant, you must be employed by the administrating organisation at the start of and throughout the grant period and any additional availability period, unless the Swedish Research Council approves an exception from this requirement.
 The employment must equal at least 50 per cent of a full-time equivalent.
 You do not have to be employed by the administrating organisation at the time of applying.

-To apply for a starting grant, your doctoral degree must have been awarded more than 2 years ago and no more than 7 years ago at the deadline for the call, that is to say awarded no later than 7 April 2018 and no earlier than 31 March 2013.
+To apply for a starting grant, your doctoral degree must have been awarded more than 2 years ago and no more than 7 years ago at the deadline for the call, that is to say awarded no later than 13 April 2019 and no earlier than 13 April 2014.
 We base the career age on the date you fulfilled all the requirements for a doctoral degree, such as mandatory courses, oral defence and an approved doctoral thesis.
 For applicants with Swedish doctoral degrees, the award date listed in Ladok applies.
 You will not be able to complete your application if your doctoral degree was awarded less than 2 years ago or more than 7 years ago.
-An exception applies if there are grounds for deductible time after your doctoral degree award that have affected your ability to gain merit as a researcher.
+An exception applies if there are longer periods of ‘deductible time’ after your doctoral degree award that have affected your ability to gain merit as a researcher.

 If you wish to claim deductible time, you must specify the recognised grounds and time involved in your application (please see instructions under “Descriptive information” below).